How to Extract Metadata from Diagrams Using GroupDocs Metadata Java

 What is “how to extract metadata” in the context of diagrams?

 Extracting metadata means reading the hidden information stored inside a diagram file—such as author, creation date, or any custom tags you’ve added.
-This data helps you organize, search, and integrate diagrams with other systems without opening the visual content.
+This data helps you organize, search, and integrate diagrams with other systems without opening the visual content easily.

 Why extract custom metadata from diagrams?